-Trigger for Yandex IoT Core that sends messages to the Serverless Containers container
+Trigger for Yandex IoT Core that sends messages to a Serverless Containers container

 A trigger for Yandex IoT Core manages messages exchanged between devices, registries, and brokers.
 This trigger is created for topics: it receives copies of messages from topics and sends those to a Serverless Containers container for processing.